Dmitri Alperovitch: U.S. Government

-Alperovitch is an inaugural member of the Cyber Safety Review Board, an independent U.S. government board set up by Presidential Executive Order in 2021 with responsibility for cybersecurity incident investigations.
+Alperovitch was an inaugural member of the Cyber Safety Review Board.
+In January 2025, the Department of Homeland Security dismissed all members of its advisory boards, including the Cyber Safety Review Board.

 In 2023, he was the Deputy Chair of the Cyber Safety Review Board's review of Microsoft Exchange Online intrusion by Storm-0558, a Chinese government-affiliated group of hackers.
 The review discovered that Storm-0558 broke into Microsoft's corporate network and stole a cryptographic key used for signing authentication tokens for accessing customer email accounts.
 It then used that key to forge tokens to access Microsoft Exchange Online mailboxes of 22 organizations and over 500 individuals around the world, including the email accounts of then Commerce Secretary Gina Raimondo, United States Ambassador to China R. Nicholas Burns, and Congressman Don Bacon.

 In March 2022, he was appointed a member of Homeland Security Advisory Council.

 Alperovitch has also served as a Special Advisor to the Department of Defense.